Helping Your Child After Their Sister, Brother Or Cousin Has Died

 Every child and teen is different

 Every child and teen is different and it can help to know and understand some of the common reactions that children and teens of different ages may experience, and ways to help them through this time.
-You may find the fact sheet Bereavement reactions by age group helpful.
+You may find the page Bereavement reactions by age group helpful.

 Brothers, sisters and cousins can have unique reactions

-Anxious and fearful: The death may mean your other children question their own health and safety, and they are likely to have questions about death and dying.
-Honestly answer questions and know that it is common for a bereaved child or teen to be anxious that other family members, or children they know, might die also, leaving him or her even more alone.
+The death may mean your other children question their own health and safety, and they are likely to have questions about death and dying.
+Answer questions honestly and know that it is common for a bereaved child or teen to be anxious that other family members, or children they know, might die also, leaving him or her even more alone.

 Ways to support their unique needs